paranext/paranext-core/extensions/README.md

 ### Install dependencies:

 1. Follow the instructions to install [`paranext-core`](https://github.com/paranext/paranext-core#developer-install).
-2. In this repo, run `npm install` to install local and published dependencies
+2. In `paranext-core/extensions`, run `npm install` to install local and published dependencies

 Note: running `npm install` automatically adds remotes that help with [updating from the templates](#to-update-this-repo-and-extensions-from-the-templates).